-At the end of that second trip, Simon was in Rome with one of his friends.
-They were standing on top of a hill, overlooking the city, when Simon felt inspired.
-The ancient Romans had dethroned their monarchy and established a great republic (509 BC).
-Venezuelans could do the same, he thought.
+At the end of that second trip, Simon went to Rome with one of his friends.
+One day, the tourists were standing on top of a hill, overlooking the city, when Simon felt inspired.
+He reflected that the ancient Romans had dethroned their monarchy and established a great republic (509 BC), and that Venezuelans could do the same.
 And right then and there, Simon vowed to free his fatherland from the Spanish crown and to turn it into a republic.

 Fact 4: At home, Simon was a second-class citizen

-Despite how wealthy his family was, Simon was a second-class citizen in Venezuela because he was a Creole.
+Despite how wealthy his family was, Simon was a second-class citizen in Venezuela because he was a Criollo.

-The Spanish crown did not trust Creoles because they could revolt.
+And the Spanish crown did not trust the Criollos because it believed that the Criollos could revolt.
 So the legal system kept them from having too much power.
-For example, they were banned from high appointments in the government, the military, and the Church.
+For example, the Criollos were banned from high appointments in the government, the military, and the Church.
 Those positions were reserved for men born in Spain.

 Simon bitterly complains about it in a famous letter he wrote from Jamaica in 1819: “Americans, under the Spanish system now in vigor, have in society no other place than that of serfs fit for work, and, at the most, that of simple consumers. (…)